Nitromethane

-Nitromethane, sometimes shortened to simply "nitro", is an organic compound with the chemical formula CH3NO2.
+Nitromethane, sometimes shortened to simply "nitro", is an organic compound with the chemical formula CH3NO2|auto=1.
 It is the simplest organic nitro compound.
 It is a polar liquid commonly used as a solvent in a variety of industrial applications such as in extractions, as a reaction medium, and as a cleaning solvent.
 As an intermediate in organic synthesis, it is used widely in the manufacture of pesticides, explosives, fibers, and coatings.
 Nitromethane is used as a fuel additive in various motorsports and hobbies, e.g. Top Fuel drag racing and miniature internal combustion engines in radio control, control line and free flight model aircraft.

 Preparation

 Nitromethane is produced industrially by combining propane and nitric acid in the gas phase at 350–450 C. This exothermic reaction produces the four industrially significant nitroalkanes: nitromethane, nitroethane, 1-nitropropane, and 2-nitropropane.
 The reaction involves free radicals, including the alkoxyl radicals of the type CH3CH2CH2O, which arise via homolysis of the corresponding nitrite ester.
 These alkoxy radicals are susceptible to C—C fragmentation reactions, which explains the formation of a mixture of products.